Twins Stadiums

 Bloomington, Minnesota 55420

-If you were ever at a Minnesota Twins game at Metropolitan Stadium, these pictures may be hard for you to take.
+If you were ever at a Minnesota Twins game at Metropolitan Stadium, these pictures may be hard to take.
 Place your cursor over the picture to get additional info.

 YEAR LF LC C RC RF